The Northfolk Project

 Recent research reveals many exciting secrets about the geology and archaeology of Norfolk's Ice Age Coast.

 The West Runton Mammoth: A Curator Goes Elephant Hunting.

 The story of the death, discover and conservation of Norfolk's iconic Ice Age elephant.

 Ales Gas 'n Lager: Beer Tasting and the story of Poppyland Brewery

 How Norfolk's smallest and newest microbrewery came into being and a chance to taste some beers.
-If your premises is licenced or wish to obtain a temporary licence (£21 from your district council) you can buy beer at the event and I will reduce my fee.
+If your premises is licensed or wish to obtain a temporary event notice (£21 from your district council) you can buy beer at the event and I will reduce my fee.

 I am fully equipped with digital projection equipment and screen.
 Give me a call on 01263 513992 or mobile 07887 389804 or email me on martin.warren[at]talktalk.net.
 Charges are a fee (usually £60, £40 for talk at a licensed sales event) plus 20p per mile travel.